peterjc/kana-chording-ke/new-stickney-in-macos.md

 Also, the New Stickney layout leaves the number row and symbols to the underlying locale.
 This means some of the re-mapping rules are ANSI/IOS/JIS mode specific (Karabiner Elements has a notational mode for their virtual keyboard device).

+The standard JIS layout uses the shift key to enter enter "ぁぃぅぇぉゃゅょ" (small vowel sounds).
+In this layout you type the corresponding large character from "あいうえおやゆよ" and then press `゛` (Qwerty letter `L`).
+This is done in KE with a variable to track which vowel is wanted and sending backspace and the shifted key.

 The rule for using the spacebar as a central sticky-shift key (where you can press it once and the next character is shifted, or hold it down like a traditional shift)